Technology has changed the game for hockey teams and investors alike.

-Shifts in technology trends have created dynamic opportunities for investors, which is one reason Fidelity’s most recent quarterly sector scorecard gives the tech sector a preferential outlook.
+Shifts in technology trends have changed the game and created dynamic opportunities for investors.
+This is one reason why Fidelity’s most recent quarterly sector scorecard gives the tech sector high marks.
 Historically, tech has done well at this point in the business cycle.
-And it also looks strong from a fundamental, relative value, and momentum perspective, as of the end of the second quarter of 2014.
+It also looks strong from a fundamental, relative value, and momentum perspective, as of early 2015.

 1. Value propositions in tech

-As of August 28, 2014, large-cap tech stocks with the lowest (best) price-to-cash flow ratio in the market are:
+As of February 27, 2014, large-cap tech stocks with the lowest (i.e., the most attractive) price-to-cash flow ratio in the market are:

 2. Highly rated tech stocks with strong cash flow growth

-- Telecommunications equipment manufacturer Arris Group (ARRS)—9.2 ESS out of 10
+- Solar manufacturer Canadian Solar (CSIQ)—9.7 ESS out of 10

-With the 10-year Treasury yield still historically low (2.4%), investors continue to seek other sources of income.
-Stocks have been one popular option; the S&P 500 dividend yield is not far off the 10-year, at 2.1%.
+With the 10-year Treasury yield still historically low (2.1%), some investors may seek other sources of investments that generate a steady stream of income payments.
+Stocks have been one popular option; the S&P 500 dividend yield is roughly 2.1% as well, as of mid-February 2015.
+Of course, you should carefully weigh the risks and rewards of higher yielding investments.

 Compared with other sectors, tech companies frequently reinvest a larger percentage of their revenues back into their businesses in order to grow and develop new technologies.
-For this reason, tech stocks do not typically feature attractive dividend yields.
+For this reason, tech stocks have not typically featured attractive dividend yields.
 However, this does not mean you can’t find tech stocks with relatively strong income components.

-As of August 28, 2014, large-cap tech stocks with the highest annual dividend yield and highest return on equity (trailing twelve months) in the market are:
+As of February 27, 2015, large-cap tech stocks with the highest annual dividend yield, the lowest price-to-book ratio (P/B), and the highest return on equity (trailing twelve months) are:

-- IT services company Paychex (PAYX)—3.6% dividend yield
+- IT services company Computer Task Group (CTG)—2.9% dividend yield

 4. Tech stocks with technical strength